ibm-cloud-docs/cis/cis-cli-plugin.md

 :   `"name"` : The list name.

 :   The optional field is:
-:   `"description"` : To briefly describe the list.
+:   `"description"` : Description of the list.

     Sample JSON data: